vuejs-jp/vuefes-2023/app/content/en/sessions/fuqda/profile.md

 I am a front-end engineer with a back-end background, and I was an organizer of a local Ruby community called Tama.rb in the past.
-Currently, I am developing the front-end for a product called Paytoner Invoices at Paytoner, Inc.
+Currently, I am developing the front-end for a product called Paytner Invoices at Paytner, Inc.